arainho/awesome-api-security/README.md

 [Automatic API Attack Tool](https://github.com/imperva/automatic-api-attack-tool) | Imperva's customizable API attack tool takes an API specification as an input, generates and runs attacks that are based on it as an output
 [APICheck](https://bbva.github.io/apicheck/) | The DevSecOps toolset for REST APIs [RESTler](https://github.com/microsoft/restler-fuzzer) | RESTler is the first stateful REST API fuzzing tool for automatically testing cloud services through their REST APIs and finding security and reliability bugs in these services
-[SoapUI](https://github.com/SmartBear/soapui) | SoapUI is a free and open source cross-platform functional testing solution for APIs and web services
+[SoapUI](https://github.com/SmartBear/soapui) | SoapUI is a free and open-source cross-platform functional testing solution for APIs and web services

 ## Cheatsheets
 Name | Description